 Water Level Management: Check water levels monthly, especially during hot weather when evaporation accelerates.
 Maintain proper water level to prevent liner shrinkage in vinyl pools or structural issues in concrete pools.
 Add water as needed, but retest and adjust chemistry afterward.

 Chemical Monitoring: Test water chemistry every 6-8 weeks during extended closures.
 Even with winter chemicals, algae can develop over time, especially in warmer climates.
-Maintain free chlorine at 1-3 ppm using liquid chlorine or chlorine tablets in a floating dispenser.
+Add chlorine only if algae or contamination develops, as properly winterized pools should maintain low but detectable residual chlorine levels.

 Cover Maintenance: Inspect covers monthly for tears, sagging, or water accumulation.
 Remove standing water from solid covers using a cover pump to prevent cover damage and mosquito breeding.
 Replace damaged covers immediately to prevent contamination.